Skip to main content

 x-doc: signlineSignature line for print documents

-See Extension Keywords → for full syntax documentation.
+See the extensions overview in Keywords → for full syntax.